prashant17d97/Portfolio/README.md

 - About page with information about myself, my background, and my interests
 - Contact page with a form to send me a message and links to my social media profiles Usage
-- To run the website locally, simply download the project files and open the index.html file in a web browser.
+- To run the website locally, simply download the project files and open the <a href="#" >index.html</a> file in a web browser.
 You can also view the live website at your-website-url.com.

 ## License
 This project is not available for public use or contribution, and is solely intended for personal use as a portfolio website.